 - Read through the following information and officially accept your place in the program by 5pm, Wednesday 26 February.
 If you have any questions or concerns about the format of your presentation or the time slot you have been allocated, please get in touch ASAP.

 - We will be conducting a virtual Orientation Session at the Ulumbarra Theatre.
 This will give you an opportunity to view the space and meet crew members virtually.
 You can then ask questions and chat with the Technical Manager prior to submitting your technical requirements.
-We will go through some hints and tips about formatting your presentation and the kind of questions you can expect from attendees.
+We will go through some hints and tips about formatting your presentation.
 We will also be holding a webinar the following day on Wednesday 8 April at 4pm.

 - Complete and submit the Technical Specifications Form for Program Participants by 5pm, Thursday 16 April.
-This includes supply of all your digital materials (powerpoint presentations, music files, stage plans, cue sheets etc).
-We understand that requiring these a month in advance of the event seems a little crazy but that’s how long it takes to collate and test everybody’s material.
+This includes the supply of all your digital materials (PowerPoint presentations, music files, stage plans, cue sheets etc).
+We require these a month out because this is how long it takes to collate and test everybody’s material.

 - As program participants, we ask you to register to attend Showcase Victoria so that we can keep track of numbers and ensure we have enough catering!
-This includes registering for the Speed Dating session on 15 May which is filled on a first-come first-serve basis.
-Registrations will open on 28 March and we ask you to register by 16 April.
-This year, for the first time, we are excited to announce that ONE representative from each organisation participating in the program is entitled to COMPLEMENTARY registration for the whole day on which you are presenting your work!
+This includes registering for the Speed Dating session on 14 May which is filled on a first-come first-serve basis.
+Registrations will open on 30 March and we ask you to register by 16 April.
+Please note that ONE representative from each organisation participating in the program is entitled to COMPLEMENTARY registration for the whole day on which you are presenting your work!
 If you wish to bring additional representatives or attend on the other day you will need to pay to do so (at heavily reduced rates for non-funded and independent organisations and individuals).
 You do not have to pay for performers and/or creatives who are only attending to take part in your presentation.

 |26 February||Program invitation acceptance due|